 A rare deep-sea fish regarded as a harbinger of doom has washed up on a beach in the Canary Islands.
 The oarfish was discovered by beachgoers in Lanzarote on 10 February, sparking fears among the ...

 Oarfish are often interpreted as a bad omen when seen outside of their natural habitat - the depths of the ocean.
-The sea creature was discovered by bathers on 10 February and has sparked worries ...
+The sea ...

 A rare oarfish, known as the "doomsday fish," was spotted in shallow waters off Baja California Sur, Mexico.
 Days earlier, a deep-sea anglerfish was filmed swimming in broad daylight off the Canary ...